quicwg/base-drafts/draft-ietf-quic-http.md

 this frame.
 A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}).
-A client MUST treat receipt of a DUPLICATE_PUSH that contains a larger Push ID than the client has advertised as a connection error of type HTTP_ID_ERROR.
+A client MUST treat receipt of a DUPLICATE_PUSH that contains a larger Push ID than the client has advertised as a connection error of type H3_ID_ERROR.

 This frame allows the server to use the same server push in response to multiple concurrent requests.
 Referencing the same server push ensures that a promise